 6. Get creative with a chalkboard wall

 We are aware that doodling on the walls is usually strictly forbidden, but painting a chalkboard wall is a way for kids to customise their own bedroom.
-It’s also a great idea if you are decorating on a budget, because you can easily DIY one yourself, just check our step by step guide to find out how.
+It’s also a great idea if you are decorating on a budget, because you can easily DIY one yourself, just check our step by step guide to creating a chalkboard wall to find out how.

 7. Save space (and add extra storage) with picture ledges